NixOS/nix-pills/pills/17-nixpkgs-overriding-packages.md

 }
 ```

-Now we can build e.g. asciidoc-full and it will automatically use the overridden graphviz:
+Now we can build e.g. `asciidoc-full` and it will automatically use the overridden `graphviz`:

 ```console
 nix-repl> pkgs = import <nixpkgs> { config = import ./config.nix; }
 nix-repl> :b pkgs.asciidoc-full
 ```

 Note how we pass the `config` with `packageOverrides` when importing `nixpkgs`.
-Then `pkgs.asciidoc-full` is a derivation that has graphviz input (`pkgs.asciidoc` is the lighter version and doesn't use graphviz at all).
+Then `pkgs.asciidoc-full` is a derivation that has `graphviz` input (`pkgs.asciidoc` is the lighter version and doesn't use `graphviz` at all).

-Since there's no version of asciidoc with graphviz without X support in the binary cache, Nix will recompile the needed stuff for you.
+Since there's no version of `asciidoc` with `graphviz` without X support in the binary cache, Nix will recompile the needed stuff for you.

 ## The \~/.config/nixpkgs/config.nix file